 Samsara Villa.
 Right next to many of the embassies.
 Quiet street, clean, safe, poolside breakfast included.

-Enjoy grass fed beef next door to the Quay at the FCC – Foreign Correspondence Club.
-This restaurant and bar has great views of the river and used to serve as the prime location for journalists to exchange documents, government secrets, and is perfect for you to feel like a spy while enjoying quality french cuisine.
+Enjoy grass-fed beef next door to the Quay at the FCC – Foreign Correspondence Club.
+This restaurant and bar has great views of the river and used to serve as the prime location for journalists to exchange documents, government secrets, and is perfect for you to feel like a spy while enjoying the quality French cuisine.